-Daniel S. Janney (57) has served as a member of our Board since November 2016 and is chairman of the Compensation Committee and a member of the Audit Committee and the Nominating and Corporate Governance
+Daniel S. Janney (58) has served as a member of our Board since November 2016 and is chairman of the Compensation Committee and a member of the Audit Committee and the Nominating and Corporate Governance Committee.

-Committee.
 Mr. Janney is a Managing Director at Alta Partners, a life sciences venture capital firm, which he joined in 1996.
 Prior to joining Alta, from 1993 to 1996, he was a Vice President in Montgomery Securities' healthcare and biotechnology investment banking group, focusing on life sciences companies.
-Mr. Janney is a director of several companies including Allakos, Inc. (Nasdaq: ALLK), Be Biopharma, Lassen Therapeutics, Novome Biotechnologies and Prolacta Bioscience, Inc. He holds a Bachelor of Arts in History from Georgetown University and an M.B.A. from the Anderson School of Management at the University of California, Los Angeles.
+Mr. Janney is a director of several companies, including Allakos, Inc. (NASDAQ: ALLK), Be Biopharma, DEM BioPharma, Inc., Edgewood Oncology, and Lassen Therapeutics.
+He holds a Bachelor of Arts in History from Georgetown University and an M.B.A. from the Anderson School of Management at the University of California, Los Angeles.
 We believe Mr. Janney's experience working with and serving on the boards of directors of life sciences companies and his experience working in the venture capital industry with a focus on the life sciences industry qualifies him to serve as a member of our Board.

-Dino A. Rossi (68) has served as a member of our Board since June 2017 and is Chair of the Audit Committee and a member of the Compensation Committee.
+Dino A. Rossi (69) has served as a member of our Board since June 2017 and is Chair of the Audit Committee and a member of the Compensation Committee.
 Mr. Rossi was previously employed by Balchem Corporation, where he served as Executive Chairman from September 2015 to December 2016, Chief Executive Officer and President from October 1997 to April 2015, Chief Financial Officer from April 1996 to January 2004 and Treasurer from June 1996 to June 2003.
-Prior to Balchem, Mr. Rossi held senior finance and administration positions with Norit Americas Inc. and Oakite Products Inc. Mr. Rossi is a director of Chroma Color Concentrates, Polytek Development Corporation and Fenzi Holdings SPV S.p.A., where he serves as Chairman.
-Previously, Mr. Rossi served on the boards of directors of Elite Comfort Solutions and Scientific Learning Corporation.
+Prior to Balchem, Mr. Rossi held senior finance and administration positions with Norit Americas Inc. and Oakite Products Inc. Mr. Rossi is also a director of Polytek Development Corporation.
+Previously, Mr. Rossi served on the boards of directors of Chroma Color Concentrates, Fenzi Holdings SPV S.p.A., Elite Comfort Solutions and Scientific Learning Corporation.
 Mr. Rossi holds a BS in Accounting from West Virginia University.
 We believe that Mr. Rossi's extensive leadership experience as an executive officer of a publicly traded company, as well as his financial expertise, qualifies him to serve as a member of our Board.